VincentToups/emacs-utils/monads.md

 You should be chomping at the bit now, because we've basically invented do notation.
 The question you should be asking is "What happens when we replace bind with some other function?"
-Lets make a slightly newer macro to play with that idea.
+Let's make a slightly newer macro to play with that idea.

     (defmacro monadic-let*-inner (bind-symbol binders &rest body)